anuraj/MinimalApi/README.md

 ## Features

+### July 21, 2022
+* Validation support using FluentValidation
+* Refactoring and fixed all the warnings.

 ### December 1, 2021
 * Implemented DTO for Input and Output.
 * Bug Fix - the /history endpoint was not returning any data.